shaikhalvee/CSE-5311-Assignments/src/handson/handson8/Readme.md

         head = null;
     }

-    // Add a new node at the end
-    public void add(int value) {
+    // Add a new AVLNode at the end public void add(int value) {
         Node newNode = new Node(value);
         if (head == null) {